learn-co-curriculum/dsc-git-branches/README.md

 `master` will be a safe starting point.

 When we branch, we're creating a separate parallel universe.
-We can experiment there without any bad effect.
+We can experiment there without any adverse effects to the `master` branch.
 It's a contained sandbox where mistakes can be made or ideas can incubate.

 It's an idea that a lot of fiction has presented in the last 50 years.